 Partnership period: January 2014 – January 2018

 Countries: Kenya, Tanzania, and Uganda

 PURPOSE: Commercialize StrigAway, an herbicide-coated maize seed that controls the spread of the parasitic weed Striga.
-In Kenya, Tanzania, and Uganda, Striga infests 1.4 million hectares of farmland, causing farmers to lose from one-third to all of their staple crops.
+In Kenya, Tanzania, and Uganda, Striga infests 1.4 million hectares of farmland, causing farmers significant losses of staple crops.

-APPROACH: Continuing efforts that began during the program partnership, the African Agricultural Technology Foundation is working with seven local businesses to commercialize StrigAway, a maize seed coated with the herbicide imazapyr to prevent the weed from attaching to the plant.
-The partnership is increasing seed production with automated treating equipment, improved packaging and labeling, and safety training.
+APPROACH: Continuing efforts that began during the program partnership, the African Agricultural Technology Foundation worked with seven local businesses to commercialize StrigAway, a maize seed coated with the herbicide imazapyr to prevent the weed from attaching to the plant.
+The partnership increased seed production with automated treating equipment, improved packaging and labeling, and safety training.